-A C-Section shelf involves addressing two things; fat and loose skin.
+A C-Section shelf involves focusing on two things; fat and loose skin.

-To help with fat loss and tightening that loose skin these are the 3 things that work together that will amaze you:
+To help with fat loss and tightening that loose skin these are the 3 things that work very well together.
+They are:

-I know, I know, diet and exercise isn’t what you wanted to hear but there are some specific do’s and don’t’s that actually make these work together for getting rid of your C-Section shelf.
+When it comes to diet and exercise there are some specific do’s and don’t’s that will make these work together to get rid of your C-Section shelf once and for all.

 Diet eliminates fat.
-Fat is not entirely the problem with respect to a C-Section shelf but it helps to trim the area of as much fat as possible.
+Fat is not entirely the problem with respect to a C-Section shelf but trimming fat is always a great place to start.

 Start with a low fat plan that won’t make you feel deprived.
 Health magazine has some great low fat sample memus that are a great start and the foods are super appetizing.

 Walk, Don’t Crunch